slack-samples/deno-github-functions/README.md

 $ slack external-auth add
 ```

-After you've added your authentication, you'll need to select it using the following command.
+After you've added your authentication, you'll need to assign it to the
+`#/workflows/create_new_issue_workflow` workflow using the following command:

 ```zsh
 $ slack external-auth select-auth